tvwenger/bayes_spec/README.md

 ## Model Specification

 Model specification is made though a class that extends the `bayes_spec.BaseModel` base model class definition.
 This class must include three methods: `__init__`, which initializes the model, and `add_priors`, which adds the priors to the model, and `add_likelihood`, which adds the likelihood to the model.
 These priors and likelihood are specified following the usual `pymc` syntax.
 [See the definition of `GaussModel` for an example.](https://github.com/tvwenger/bayes_spec/blob/main/bayes_spec/models/gauss_model.py) Alternatively, the class can extend an existing `bayes_spec` model, which is convenient for similar models with, for example, added complexity.
 [See the definition of `GaussNoiseModel`, which extends `GaussLine`.](https://github.com/tvwenger/bayes_spec/blob/main/bayes_spec/models/gauss_noise_model.py)

+A step-by-step guide for creating `bayes_spec` models can be found in the documentation: https://bayes-spec.readthedocs.io/en/stable/models.html

 # Algorithms